The Living Years: Background

+Being of similar age, we both came from an era where our parents had lived through two world wars, when young men wanted to be like their fathers – wear the same clothes, do the same things.
+But then there was a huge change and our generation wanted to be anything but their fathers.
+It wasn't our parents' fault, there was just a big social change.
+Pop music had come along, The Beatles, denim trousers... for the first time, teens had their own culture.
+That's how our generation couldn't really talk to our parents in the same way.

+So we had the idea of writing a song about how you never really talk to your father, and you miss out on these things.

 Music video

 The music video was directed by Tim Broad and premiered in January 1989.
 It was filmed in October 1988 in West Somerset, England, near Porlock Weir and the hamlet of Culbone.
 The video features Mike Rutherford with his then-eight-year-old son, Tom.
 It also includes an appearance by actress Maggie Jones, best known for playing Blanche Hunt in the soap opera Coronation Street.

 The video also shows the group playing the song (with Paul Young playing keyboards), with two sets of choirs singing the chorus with them, an all-boys church choir and an adult choir.

 Composition

-The song is entirely in G♯/A♭ Major.
+According to the sheet music published at Musicnotes.com, the song is composed in the key of A♭ major and played in a 4/4 time signature.